massoncheg/forgejo-docs/docs/user/actions/reference.md

   - the [actions/checkout](https://code.forgejo.org/actions/checkout) action will checkout the default branch instead of the content of the pull request

 Care must be taken to unset the `FORGEJO_TOKEN` and `GITHUB_TOKEN` environment variables when a job runs scripts from a checkout of the pull request so that it does not leak.
+The checkout action must also be used with `persist-credentials: false` so they are not stored on disk where the script could retrieve them.

 For instance:

 ```yaml
 on: